mattrondel/mtg/README.md

-what dwarves do i need in foil
+what dwarves do i need in foil?

 judgment-dwarven-bloodboiler MP Foil Vermilion - Oregon $25.98 or Into Sanctuary LP @ $38 (get MP and save enought for another foil dwarf (like liberated dwarf or Ecto 1 currently at 12.50)